 SPOT On Program at AGE 2021

-Every month we have a Q&A with a female in our industry.
+Every month we have a Q&A with a woman in our industry.
 See our blog for more.
 This allows us to showcase meaningful careers and highlight women’s achievements in our industry.

-To nominate for a female feature please complete this form:
+To nominate for a woman feature please complete this form:

-We partnered with Asia Gaming Brief at the Australasia Gaming Expo hosted by Gaming Technologies Association (GTA) and reached 41% female representation on stage presenting.
+We partnered with Asia Gaming Brief at the Australasia Gaming Expo hosted by Gaming Technologies Association (GTA) and reached 41% women representation on stage presenting.

 Developing the pipeline